Ackerman Lawyers – Since 1949

 Ackerman Law Office, P.C. has collected tens of millions of dollars for personal injury victims.
 James Ackerman, our founder, has extensive trial experience in personal injury claims.
 He obtained a record verdict in Christian County Illinois.
 He has tried numerous cases to verdict.
 He participated in the largest case in the central district of Illinois Federal Court, where his father had been on the bench.

-James has had a radio show on WMAY, “Let’s Talk Law” since 1999.
-He does this in addition to having guests on the air, he likes to help people who may not be able to afford an attorney with legal problems.
-These questions run the gamut from bankruptcy to neighbors’ trees.
-Many issues do not come up in the office very much, so he researched the issues for people who call in.
+Mr. Ackerman hosted his own radio show from 1999 to 2021 on WMAY 94.7FM and 970AM.
+He was compelled to help people who may not be able to afford an attorney for their legal problems.
+In addition, he also enjoyed his many guests over the years.
+Caller questions ran the gamut from bankruptcy to a neighbor’s tree.
+Many issues do not come up often in the office so he would research issues for callers.

 Professional Involvement and Victim Advocacy